scionproto/scion/doc/ColibriDesign.rst

 Design Requirements
 -------------------
 #.
-The monitoring computes the bandwidth usage per E2E reservation.
+The monitoring system computes the bandwidth usage per E2E reservation.
-   This relies on the control-plane not invalidating any reservation until its expiration time (what is valid in the data-plane is valid in the control-plane).
    The monitoring system must be able to catch E2E reservations over-usage and double usage with high probability, without keeping any state.
 #.
 The border router must validate and forward the packets very quickly.